AVGVSTVS96/react-shiki/package/README.md

 > This package is still a work in progress, fully functional but not
 > extensively tested.

-Performant server and client side syntax highlighting component + hook for react using [Shiki](https://shiki.matsu.io/)
+Performant client side syntax highlighting component + hook for react using [Shiki](https://shiki.matsu.io/)

 [See the demo page with highlighted code blocks showcasing several Shiki themes!](https://react-shiki.vercel.app/)